How to Stop Your Dog’s Annoying Crate Scratching Habit At Night?

 Separation anxiety can make your dog seem very restless and bothered.

-How to Help Your Dog With Separation Anxiety?
+How To Help Your Dog With Separation Anxiety?

 Anxious dogs and a closed crate don’t work well together.
 The more enclosed the dog feels the more anxious it will be about being ‘left behind’ by the owner.